adequatica/adequatica.github.io/_posts/2025-01-18-field-notes-in-api-testing-part-2-approaches.md

 - Ensure that rearranging query parameters does not affect the result — this is the test for [commutativity](https://en.wikipedia.org/wiki/Commutative_property);
 - Fill query parameter values [with XSS vectors or SQL injections](https://adequatica.github.io/2019/07/28/use-postman-collection-runner-as-vulnerability-scanner.html) (e.g., `/foobar?items=1;drop table temp --`) — this is a part of security testing;
 - Request resources with partly [URL encoding](https://en.wikipedia.org/wiki/Percent-encoding) endpoints (e.g., `/users?search=D%C5%BEejms%20D%C5%BEojs%26lang%3Den` which is the same as `/users?search=Džejms Džojs&lang=en`);
 - Assemble the endpoint with the maximum possible number of parameters and its values.
-If the limit set on the server is exceeded, you will receive a response with `414 URI Too Long` status.
+If the limit on a server is exceeded ([the «safe length» of a URI is under 2083 characters](https://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers), which is the maximum length of the Microsoft Edge/Internet Explorer browser), you will receive a response with `414 URI Too Long` status.

 ### 6. Versioning (a special case of path and query parameters)